 Figure 17 shows total phosphorus (TP) for each station categorized by sample type.
 All stations had a median baseflow TP concentration below the state standard of 0.15mg/L (blue dashed line).
-The median for runoff samples collected at the headwaters and middle of the watershed (VR24, SC806, VR804, VR807, NC808, and NC801) were below the standard, whereas sites in the lower watershed (SB802, VR803, VR0020) had medians that exceeded the standard.
-Individual samples exceeded the standard at all the monitoring sites during runoff conditions.
+The median for runoff samples collected at the middle of the watershed (SC806, VR804, VR807, NC808, and NC801) were below the standard, whereas sites in the upper and lower watershed (VR24, SB802, VR803, VR0020) had medians that exceeded the standard.
+NC801, NC808, and SB802 had sample medians right at the standard.
+Individual samples exceeded the standard at all the monitoring sites during runoff conditions with VR24 showing the highest level of variability in phosphorus levels.

-Phosphorus levels during snowmelt events varied, with the median phosphorus level below the standard at all monitoring sites in the watershed (individual samples at VR24 exceeded the standard, but the median remained below).
+Phosphorus levels during snowmelt events varied, with the median phosphorus level below the standard at all monitoring sites in the watershed except VR0020 (only one sample).
+Individual samples exceeded the standard at all sites, but the medians remained below.
+VR24 had the highest variability.

 Figure 17.
-Total phosphorus (TP) for each station, categorized by sample type, for 2020.
+Total phosphorus (TP) for each station, categorized by sample type, for 2021.

 Historical total phosphorus data for each station are shown in Figures 18a - i.
 At station VR24, data has been collected annually since 2006, except in 2008 when no samples were collected.
-For the seventh year in a row, the TP baseflow median was at or below the state standard at VR24.
-Unlike previous years, the TP median for runoff samples was near or above the state standard for most sites showing an increase in median concentrations from the last few years.
+For the eighth year in a row, the TP baseflow median was at or below the state standard at VR24.
+The TP median for runoff samples was near or above the state standard for most sites showing an increase in median concentrations over the last few years.

 In August 2012, the wastewater treatment facility in the City of Elko New Market was decommissioned and the communities that it served were hooked up to the Empire Wastewater Treatment Plant in anticipation of future population growth in the area.
 Higher TP levels at VR24 during baseflow conditions compared to its downstream counterparts may be explained by a legacy effect, in which total phosphorus has adsorbed to sediment in the stream and continues to be a source of TP.
 A reduction in phosphorus loading may not reflect reduction in measured TP/TDP for several years due to potential influence from legacy phosphorus.
 The elevated phosphorus concentrations during runoff events in 2017 were most likely related to land use practices, not legacy effect, streamflow levels were elevated throughout the season due to frequent and substantial rainfalls.

 Station SC806 has a relatively short historical record compared to other stations in the network.
 During baseflow conditions, TP is very low, but measured concentrations can be quite variable during runoff events and snowmelt.
 It appears TP was higher in runoff samples in 2012 compared to 2011 (which is true for all stations) and may be a result of the weather conditions in 2012 in which a massive June flood brought a lot of pollutants into the stream.
+2021 had very few runoff events which could explain the high degree of variability in the samples.

 VR804, VR807, NC808, NC801 and SB802 all showed a similar pattern where baseflow sample medians for each year were below the state standard with a couple outliers extending beyond the threshold.
 Annual sample medians for runoff were mixed, staying below the state standard in some years and exceeding it in others.
-Snowmelt sample values were also quite variable for many stations.
+Snowmelt sample values were also quite variable for many stations (there are only 1-2 snowmelt samples collected each year).